mims-harvard/TDC/README.md

 ## Cite Us

-If you found our work useful, please cite us:
+If you find Therapeutics Data Commons useful, consider citing our NeurIPS publication:

 ```
-@article{tdc,
+@article{Huang2021tdc,
-  title={Therapeutics Data Commons: Machine Learning Datasets and Tasks for Therapeutics},
+  title={Therapeutics Data Commons: Machine Learning Datasets and Tasks for Drug Discovery and Development},
-  author={Huang, Kexin and Fu, Tianfan and Gao, Wenhao and Zhao, Yue and Roohani, Yusuf and Leskovec, Jure and Coley, Connor W and Xiao, Cao and Sun, Jimeng and Zitnik, Marinka},
+  author={Huang, Kexin and Fu, Tianfan and Gao, Wenhao and Zhao, Yue and Roohani, Yusuf and Leskovec, Jure and Coley,
-  journal={arXiv preprint arXiv:2102.09548},
+          Connor W and Xiao, Cao and Sun, Jimeng and Zitnik, Marinka},
+  journal={Proceedings of Neural Information Processing Systems, NeurIPS Datasets and Benchmarks},
   year={2021}
 }
 ```

 ## Contribute

-TDC is an open-source community-driven effort.
+TDC is a community-driven and open-science initiative.
 If you want to get involved, join the [Slack Workspace](https://join.slack.com/t/pytdc/shared_invite/zt-t59hu2x1-akJ72p2f4fgEBS0LrCFHEw) and checkout the [contribution guide](CONTRIBUTE.md)!

 ## Contact